Large retailers consider paying customers not to return items - NewsBreak

 Large retailers consider paying customers not to return items

-According to CNN , retailers such as Target, Walmart, American Eagle, and Gap, are facing a high level of inventory and would rather not restock the items.
+Retailers such as Target, Walmart, American Eagle, and Gap, are facing a high level of inventory and would rather not restock the items, according to CNN .

 One retail expert says the risk is that deceptive customers may try to seek free merchandise through a series of orders.